Sometimes You Get What You Pay For…

 Tags: , , , , , ,

 Last week, I inherited a website maintenance customer from a partner company.
-After getting everything working on Wednesday afternoon, I sat back and waiting until the next time they’d call.
+After getting everything working on Wednesday afternoon with the Indexer team, I sat back and waiting until the next time they’d call.

 On Thursday, I was forwarded an e-mail saying there was an additional issue with their site.
 I looked at the file dates, and of course, one of the files in their e-Commerce software had been modified at 9:03AM on 19-Apr-2007.
 I rebuilt the file, inserted the requisite variables, and called the customer.